Support Gerador in building a more creative, critical and participatory society. Find out how here.

 Alaa Aliabdallah is a Palestinian filmmaker whose work intersects documentary and identity, resilience and everyday life.

-Starting with the documentary "Palestine Comedy Club," which follows the work of five Palestinian comedians, we look at comedy as an ethical storytelling tool, capable of amplifying voices, provoking reflection, and affirming common humanity through laughter.
+Starting with the documentary "Palestine Comedy Club," which follows the work of five Palestinian comedians, we look at the... comedy as an ethical storytelling tool, capable of amplifying voices, provoking reflection, and affirming common humanity through laughter.

 13:00